Best practices for Azure Cache for Redis

 - When an error occurs on the socket connection, it's not possible to know if the operation actually ran on the server.
-For example, the connection error can happen after the request is processed by the server but before the response is received by the client.
+For example, the connection error can happen after the server processed the request but before the client receives the response.

-If you would like to test how your code works under error conditions, consider using the Reboot Feature.
-This allows you to see how connection blips affect your application.
+If you would like to test how your code works under error conditions, consider using the Reboot feature.
+Rebooting allows you to see how connection blips affect your application.

 Start by using

 redis-benchmark.exeto get a feel for possible throughput/latency before writing your own perf tests.
 Redis-benchmark documentation can be found here.
-Note that redis-benchmark doesn't support SSL, so you'll have to enable the Non-SSL port through the Portal before you run the test.
+Note that redis-benchmark doesn't support TLS, so you'll have to enable the Non-TLS port through the Portal before you run the test.
 A windows compatible version of redis-benchmark.exe can be found here

 The client VM used for testing should be in the same region as your Redis cache instance.